 There was a stream that wasn’t there before and some patches of snow still covering sections of the trail before reaching the peak.
 Since I’ve done this hike before, it wasn’t too hard to find the trail.

-Pups enjoyed cool breaks in the snow though.
-To Gin, who’s never seen snow before, it was a gigantic shaved ice.
+Dogs enjoyed cool breaks in the snow though.
+To Gin, it was gigantic shaved ice.
 So cute!

 Xena, of course, was all cool about it.